Buying Oxygen for Live Bait

 REFILLING PORTABLE OXYGEN EDGE CYLINDERS – BUYING WELDING OXYGEN

 Buy compressed welding oxygen at your local welding supply shop or any welding supply in the world, like welders.
-We use two sizes of commercial non-disposable high pressure aluminum oxygen cylinders (9 lb. and 3 lb.) with 540 CGA Global oxygen cylinder valves with Lexan hand wheels.
-A full fill is 2200 PSI, less than 2200 PSI is only a partial fill.
+We use two sizes of commercial non-disposable high pressure aluminum oxygen cylinders (9 lb. and 3 lb.) with 540 CGA Global valves and Lexan hand wheels.
+A cylinder full fill is 2200 PSI.
+Partial fills, less than 2200 PSI.
+Common short fills at bait and tackle shops – 1000 – 1500 PSI.
+Keep in mind you are being charged for a full fill, not for short fills.

-All aluminum OE oxygen cylinders require hydrostatic pressure testing and stamping every 5 years, steel oxygen cylinders require testing and stamping every 10 years; testing is a high-pressure cylinder safety issue.
+High Pressure Oxygen Cylinder Hydrostatic Testing Requirements and Safety.
+All high-pressure aluminum oxygen cylinders require hydrostatic testing every 5 years.
+Steel oxygen cylinders every 10 years.
 The hydrostatic testing date is stamped into the metal on the cylinder shoulder.
 The Hydro mark for March 2014 may look like this 03 ∆ 14 or 03 ◊ 14.

 BY COMPRESSED WELDING OXYGEN AT A WELDING SUPPLY STORES

-Contact your local welding supply shop to rent a large oxygen 250 or 281 cu. ft. compressed oxygen cylinder for {$5 month} or buy the large oxygen cylinder ($120).
-Return empty large cylinders to the shop and exchange for full cylinder of oxygen (2200 PSI), you pay for the O2 contents ($8 – $18) same price as welders pay for welding oxygen.
+Refilling your portable O2 cylinders at home: Contact your local welding supply store, rent ($5 month) or buy a large oxygen 250 or 281 cu. ft. compressed oxygen cylinder ($125.00).
+Return empty large cylinders to the shop and exchange for full cylinder of oxygen (2200 PSI).
+You pay for the O2 contents ($8 – $18) same price as welders pay for welding oxygen cylinder from the welding supply store and eliminate all the hassle, aggravation and cost of taking your portable cylinder to welding supply every time you need refills… consider your savings over years of your fishing life.

-Only the welding shop where you buy or rent the large 250 cu. ft. commercial steel oxygen cylinder will refill or exchange your large cylinder.
-Another welding shop will not exchange or refill your 250-cu. ft. steel oxygen cylinder.
+Only the welding shop where you buy or rent the large 250 cu. ft. commercial steel oxygen cylinder will exchange your empty large cylinder with a full cylinder (2200 PSI).
+Another welding shop may not exchange or refill your 250 cu. ft. steel oxygen cylinder.

 You buy commercial grade oxygen gas contents $7-$13 (a large 250 cu. ft.
 O2 cylinder @ 2200 psi is “full”) – smaller OE cylinders are also “full” @ 2200 psi.
 When you large 250 cylinder needs refilling, take it back to the shop where you bought or rented it and exchange it for a full cylinder when necessary.
 Some welding shops will deliver the large cylinder to you.
-Refilling your small OE cylinder with your large welding shop cylinder (250-cu.ft.
-O2 cylinder) is the most economical method of buying source oxygen that ensures extremely lower operating gas cost in the long run.
+Refilling your small OE cylinder with your large welding shop cylinder is by far the easiest and most economical method of buying source oxygen that ensures extremely lower operating gas cost in the long run.

 BUYER BE AWARE